annoyinglyghost/SAMAR_EDA-on-Spotify-2023/README.md

 ---

 >[!Tip]
->With Pyplot, you can use the scatter() function to draw a scatter plot. [^6] The scatter() function plots one dot for each observation.
+>With Pyplot, you can use the `.scatter()` function to draw a scatter plot. [^6] The `.scatter()` function plots one dot for each observation.
 It needs two arrays of the same length, one for the values of the x-axis, and one for values on the y-axis

 [^6]: https://www.w3schools.com/python/matplotlib_scatter.asp